riboflavin/test-framer-sync/compare/zoom-ai-vs-granola.md

 | Language Support                  | ❌ English only       | ❌ English only       |
 | Desktop App                       | ✅ Yes (Mac & Windows)| ✅ Yes (Mac-only)     |
 | iPhone & Android Apps             | ✅ Yes (Both)         | ❌ No                 |
-**Zoom AI**: Companies or individuals heavily reliant on Zoom for meetings may find Zoom AI useful due to its native integration with Zoom and ease of use.
-However, both tools lack deep integrations with other popular platforms like HubSpot and Notion, limiting their overall utility in streamlining meeting workflows.
+Some individuals or organizations may prefer Zoom AI for its native integration with Zoom and calendar, making it suitable for those heavily reliant on these platforms.
+Granola, on the other hand, might appeal to users seeking a free plan and local recording capabilities, despite lacking integrations with popular tools like HubSpot and Notion.
+Both tools, however, fall short in terms of depth of integrations and practicality in facilitating meeting productivity.

-**Granola**: Small businesses or individuals looking for a free meeting tool with local recording capabilities may opt for Granola.
-While it is easy to use and suitable for in-person meetings, its lack of integrations with common business tools and absence of an automation engine may hinder users in effectively managing their meetings and tasks.
+Zoom AI could be favored by users who prioritize seamless integration with Zoom and calendar, while Granola may attract those looking for a cost-effective solution with local recording features.
+However, both tools lack extensive integrations with other essential tools and fail to provide robust support for enhancing meeting efficiency.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.